-Accountability in Procurement means being able to explain and provide evidence on the process followed.
-The test of accountability is that an independent third party must be able to see clearly that a process has been followed and that the process is fair and reasonable.
+Accountability in procurement is the ability to provide explanation and evidence of the process undertaken.
+The test of accountability it is evident to an independent third party that a fair and reasonable process has been undertaken

-All Procurement activities will be in accordance with Council's Procurement Policy and procedures.
+All procurement activities will be in accordance with Council's Procurement Policy and procedures.